 Landlords must now register with either The Property Ombudsman (in Scotland, The Property Ombudsman Scotland , a separate legal body) or The Property Redress Scheme to provide an independent arbiter who can rule in disputes between landlords and tenants (or letting agents and their customers).

 Any property to be leased after April 2018 must also have a minimum energy efficiency rating of E. (Pre-existing tenancies had until 2020 to comply.)
 Providing false information on this could lead to a fine of up to £5000, so if you’re looking now, be sure to clarify the property’s energy rating if you are interested in buying it.

 Many local authorities now require you to register as a landlord, even if you’re an expat seeking lending to let a property in the UK while you are resident overseas.
 Around 300 Local Authorities across the UK either have some form of scheme in place already or are currently consulting on introducing a landlord registration scheme.
 We recommend you check your local council’s website to see if this affects you.

 There are also proposals to introduce inspections on rented properties every three years.
 While this is not yet confirmed, bear it in mind when looking at the overall condition of any property you’re considering making an offer on.

-Against all this, lenders are also imposing their own tougher restrictions on portfolio mortgages.
-If you are adding a fourth property (or above) to your rental portfolio, then you will now need to show full financial information for each existing property when applying for new finance.
+Against all this, lenders are also imposing their own stricter restrictions on portfolio mortgages.
+Suppose you are adding a fourth property (or above) to your rental portfolio.
+In that case, you will now need to show full financial information for each existing property when applying for new finance.

 The Lending Channel excelled in listening to my requirements, took on board my competing parameters of flexibility, price and capital raised, and delivered the best solution within what the market could offer at the time.
 Hats off to the dedication and patience of all the team for helping to deliver a proposition that has helped my business expand.”
 MP Edinburgh.